sensu/sensu-docs/content/sensu-go/5.12/guides/troubleshooting.md

 }
 {{< /highlight >}}

-Note the "command not found" message.
-In the event you see a message like this, it's worth going back and reviewing your asset definition.
+In the event you see a message like this, it's worth going back and reviewing your asset definition as this will be your clue that the entity wasn't able to download the required asset due to filter restrictions.
 If you can't remember where you stored the information on disk, you can find it via:

 {{< highlight shell >}}
-sensuctl asset info my-monitoring-script-asset --format yaml
+sensuctl asset info sensu-plugins-disk-checks --format yaml
 {{< /highlight >}}

 or

 {{< highlight shell >}}
-sensuctl asset info my-monitoring-script-asset --format json
+sensuctl asset info sensu-plugins-disk-checks --format json
 {{< /highlight >}}

 One common filter issue is conflating operating systems with the family they're a part of.
 For example, though Ubuntu is part of the Debian family of Linux distributions, Ubuntu != Debian.
 A practical example would look like: